-Dr. Ainsley Carry, Vice-President Students, and Dr. Ananya Mukherjee Reed, Provost and Vice-President Academic, UBC Okanagan, are the Co-Executive Leads for Anti-Racism.
-As senior administrators, they will provide a critical bridge between the UBC executive, the Task Force on Anti-Racism and Inclusive Excellence, and our Indigenous, Black and People of Colour (IBPOC) community members.
+The Executive Co-Leads will provide a critical bridge between the UBC executive, the Task Force on Anti-Racism and Inclusive Excellence, and our Indigenous, Black and People of Colour (IBPOC) community members.

-Task Force on Anti-Racism and Inclusive Excellence
+Task Force on Anti-Racism & Inclusive Excellence

 The Anti-Racism and Inclusive Excellence Task Force was created as part of the response to the institutional commitment to build a more inclusive university community.
 The work of the Task Force is supported by the Office of the President and the Co-Executive Leads for Anti-Racism.

 When: August 10, 10 am – 11 am